-As of April 12, 2019, if you initiate a refund after the chargeback has been reversed and the issuer files a second chargeback, it will result in a double loss.
+As of April 12, 2019, if you initiate a refund after the chargeback has been reversed, the issuer can file a second chargeback.
+This will result in a double loss.

-We don’t recommend you initiate refunds once a chargeback has been reversed.
+We therefore recommend not to initiate refunds once a chargeback has been reversed.

 As a best practice, communicate clearly with your shopper if you do perform a refund after the first chargeback has been reversed.